chenxiaohui/chenxiaohui.github.io/README.markdown

 create a markdown file in source/pandoc, use {% pandoc test.md %} to include this file in.
 Blog will generate html from this markdown and include the html.

+use snippets tab to create table, pan to insert pandoc syntax

 ### indent support

 lines start with two spaces will generate a two-word indent. eg: